flying2322/PersonalBlogWeb/README.md

 # **0. INTRO.
 OF THIS WEBSITE**
 ---

+As an OR algorithm engineer, life for me is always something magic.
 For me, work is all about turning complex optimization problems into actionable solutions, but I’m just as eager to step out of the “algorithm zone” for real, casual chats.
 If you’re in town (or even just passing through), I’d love to grab a coffee, swap thoughts on tech, life, or anything in between—no formal agendas, just good conversation.

 - When I’m not deep in data or model tuning, you’ll probably find me immersed in one of these: